Deployment Model

 * **Cohort isolation**: Separate patient populations (e.g., different clinical programs)

-* **Blast radius**: Limit the impact of configuration changes to a single org
+* **Blast radius**: Limit the impact of configuration changes to a single workspace

-* **Governance**: Independent roles, audit trails, and promotion controls per org
+* **Governance**: Independent roles, audit trails, and promotion controls per workspace

 A typical setup for a multi-region deployment: